Mike and the Mad Dog: Separate ways

 At the same time, while Russo left WFAN, Francesa signed a five-year deal to stay at WFAN and continue to host the afternoon drive-time show called Mike'd Up: Francesa on the FAN.
-On August 19, 2008, Russo signed a five-year contract worth about $3 million per year with Sirius XM to host an afternoon show called Mad Dog Unleashed and headline a new sports talk channel called Mad Dog Radio on both Sirius and XM satellite radio.
+On August 19, 2008, Russo signed a five-year contract worth about $3 million per year with SiriusXM to host an afternoon show called Mad Dog Unleashed and headline a new sports talk channel called Mad Dog Radio on both Sirius and XM satellite radio.
 Russo said there was nothing WFAN could have done to keep him after Sirius XM provided him an opportunity to not only do a show, but have his own channel, which he could not pass up.

 Reflections

 In an interview with Best on November 19, 2008, Francesa insisted that there was no smoking gun, no juicy, untold key regarding the breakup with Russo.
 However, Francesa believed a contributing factor was a fallout from Imus' firing in April 2007 because Russo wanted to pursue the morning slot alone, but the WFAN management was hesitant to break up the pairing.
 Francesa sensed that Russo was disappointed.

 Francesa said, "In retrospect, I think it set us off on a bad path that last year.
 I don't mean that caused Dog to leave.
 He left because he had an opportunity ...
 But we had a very rocky last year.
 I think what might have caused some of that was his feeling, stronger than I knew at the time, that he wanted to go to mornings more than I did."

 In reflection, Francesa said, "We had 20 years of something that was great.
 We're linked forever.
 That's just life.
 So the idea that people want to paint Mike vs. Mad Dog, who's the good guy, who's the bad guy?
 You know what?
 There is no bad guy."

 In another interview with Jerry Barmash on June 29, 2012, regarding Russo leaving the show, Francesa said, "I didn’t begrudge him leaving for one second.
 I never had an issue with that.
 It just wasn’t handled properly, which I think he now understands it and would readily admit."

 Francesa said he and WFAN operations manager Mark Chernoff got word through back channels of Russo's plan three months before it was made public.
 But Russo kept quiet until the end.
 Russo declined to be interviewed.

 In an interview with Bob Raissman on June 30, 2012, Russo said that the decision to part ways with Francesa was the biggest one of his life, which was made by himself.
 He still asked, "You think I did the right thing?"